-TEA and THECB will use state leadership funds to align secondary and postsecondary technical programs that lead to high-skill, high-wage, or high-demand occupations.
+TEA and THECB have used state leadership funds to align secondary and postsecondary technical programs that lead to high-skill, high-wage, or high-demand occupations.
 This vertical alignment will allow Texas institutions to provide high quality programs of study that include rigorous courses that are based on relevant and challenging academic and technical standards.
-The vertical alignment planning process previously described will allow instructional teams to determine courses that need to be enhanced, new courses that need to be developed, and existing courses that can be redesigned or eliminated to accommodate vertical alignment and avoid duplication.
+The vertical alignment planning process previously described has allowed instructional teams to determine courses that need to be enhanced, new courses that need to be developed, and existing courses that can be redesigned or eliminated to accommodate vertical alignment and avoid duplication.
 The vertical alignment process began with three clusters the governor identified as priority areas for economic development.
-These include: Advanced Manufacturing; Informational Technology; and Science, Technology, Engineering and Mathematics (STEM).
-This alignment will provide the model for all future alignment activities.
-Our goal is to vertically align all 16 career clusters and provide model programs of study by 2009.
+These include Advanced Manufacturing; Informational Technology; and Science, Technology, Engineering and Mathematics (STEM).
+This alignment process has served as the model for all alignment activities.
+The alignment of all 16 career clusters will be completed in April 2010.